pandas-dev/pandas/doc/source/development/copy_on_write.rst

 be able to tell when a copy needs to be triggered.
 The reference tracking mechanism is implemented on the Block level.

-We use a custom reference tracker object, e.g. ``BlockValuesRefs`` that keeps track of every block, whose values share memory with each other.
+We use a custom reference tracker object, ``BlockValuesRefs``, that keeps track of every block, whose values share memory with each other.
 The reference is held through a weak-reference.
 Every two blocks that share some memory should point to the same ``BlockValuesRefs`` object.
 If one block goes out of